gundalow/ansible/docs/docsite/rst/network_getting_started/network_differences.rst

 Modules Organized by Network Platform
 ```````````````````````````````````````````````````````````````

 A network platform is a set of network devices with a common operating system that can be managed by a collection of modules.
-The modules for each network platform share a prefix, for example: eos_ (Arista), ios_, iosxr_, nxos_ (Cisco), junos_ (Junpier), vyos_ (VyOS).
+The modules for each network platform share a prefix, for example: eos_ (Arista), ios_, iosxr_, nxos_ (Cisco), junos_ (Juniper), vyos_ (VyOS).
 All modules within a network platform share certain requirements.
 Some network platforms have specific differences - see the platform-specific documentation for details.